 Think about how the document will be used.
 A thicker, more substantial paper feels more premium and holds up better to frequent handling.
 Spiral bound books are known for being strong and long-lasting, and your paper choice plays a big role in that.
 A quality paper stock gives your project a professional edge and ensures it looks great from the first page to the last.

-Selecting Covers and Finishes
+Choosing Your Covers and Finishes

 Your cover is the first thing your audience will see, so make it count.
 A well-designed cover not only protects the pages inside but also establishes a professional look.
 You have several great options to choose from.
 A clear plastic overlay is a popular choice because it keeps your title page visible while protecting it from spills and wear.
 This is perfect for documents that will be used often, like training manuals or directories.